PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Comparing Key West to Other Florida Kayaking Destinations

-- Clearer water than the Everglades
+• Clearer water than the Everglades or most Gulf Coast destinations

-- Better weather than North Florida
+• Better weather year-round compared to North Florida destinations

-- Calmer conditions than the Atlantic Coast
+• Calmer conditions than the Atlantic Coast, with extensive protected backcountry

 Photography Tips for Kayakers